owlbrudder/hello-world/README.md

 # hello-world
 Learning centre
-Retired jack of all trades programmer looking for a covidcovid challenge to ease the boredom.
+Retired jack of all trades programmer looking for a Covid19 challenge to ease the boredom.